Back to blog

 • Core income-generating activities (CIGA): The actual work that creates value happens in the jurisdiction

-If your offshore company fails substance requirements, two bad things happen: the offshore jurisdiction may report you to your home country's tax authority, and your home country may treat the company as resident in your jurisdiction — taxing it at full domestic rates plus penalties.
+Failure of substance requirements typically produces two consequences: the offshore jurisdiction may report the entity to the home country's tax authority, and the home country may treat the company as resident in its own jurisdiction — taxing it at full domestic rates plus penalties.

 Beneficial Ownership Registers

-The era of anonymous offshore ownership is dead.
+Anonymous offshore ownership is no longer available in practice.
 The EU requires publicly accessible beneficial ownership registers.
-The UK's Register of Overseas Entities requires any foreign company owning UK property to disclose its beneficial owners.
+The UK's Register of Overseas Entities requires foreign companies owning UK property to disclose beneficial owners.
 BVI, Cayman, and other offshore centers maintain searchable (though not always public) beneficial ownership registers accessible to tax authorities.

 • International services/consulting: Singapore, Hong Kong, UAE free zone